 Skip to Main Content

-Open Access& Publishing Models
+Open Access, Publishing Models & Journal Selection

-This guide provides an overview of the Open Access Concepts, benefits, and Open Access publishing models
+This guide provides an overview of the Open Access concepts, benefits, and Open Access publishing models

 Know Your Rights

 As the author of a work, you hold the copyright to that work, unless you transfer it to another entity.
 Most traditional journals require authors to transfer their copyright, by signing a copyright transfer agreement, to the publisher as a condition of publication.
 At this point, the author ceases to own copyright on the work that he or she created.
-This means that authors may surrender their rights to share their work openly on personal websites, etc. Recently, at least one publisher has exercised its rights to control access to the scholarship it published by sending take-down notices to the authors that created it
+This means that authors may surrender their rights to share their work openly on personal websites, etc.

+The copyrights for Clemson University authors are affected by Clemson's Intellectual Property(IP) policy.
+See more information about this in the CURF webpage.
 Authors do have options available to them to ensure that they retain sufficient rights to make some version of their work openly available online.
+Learn more about Author's rights (PDF)

 Key Resources